 If you would like to become a part of this project, and have a chance to sail in the Swallow, please get in touch with Magnus Smith at firstname.lastname@example.org and discuss where you'd like to get afloat.
 We welcome everyone; young or old, even if you can't sail.
-During 2013 Swallow will visit the south coast and hopefully other areas of the country.
+During 2014 Swallow will be based on the water's edge in the Lake District so no towbars are needed.
 Give us a call!

 The winning auction bid would not have been possible had the Nancy Blackett Trust not handled the financial side of the appeal, and made it simple for us to get a 28% boost from 'Gift Aid'.
 Our deepest thanks to them for stepping in to help.
 They worked hard to assist our group.

 If you wish to be kept informed of progress and news, please email the word "subscribe" to email@example.com and we will send a newsletter every other month.